 We have better luck with the 3’s, hitting NW3 immediately.
 Before looking at more boxes, however, we look for the effect of the newest clue.
 It so happens that NW3 generates NE3 and W3, both by dublex.
 Now for the record,

 we can start the bypass trace with NW3 as a cause, and indented below are listed its immediate effects.
 We continue by treating each listed effect as a cause.
 Each event is described as a clue value in a box.
-Trace readers are expected to post events to the grid as they read, keeping the grid up to date.
+Trace readers post events to the grid as they read, keeping the grid up to date.
 Beyond that, the reader supplies the where and why.
 It’s a very compact record.
 Reading traces Sysudoku traces will make you a Sysudoku Basic expert.
 Writing them will enable you to track down and correct your mistakes.

 What are the NE3 effects?
 The dublex with E3 leaves two free cells.
 Two aligned free cells can be significant, but not here.
 But looking in the other direction, there is something.
 NE3 leaves three free cells in r1, for three missing values.
 In Sysudoku it’s called a 3-fill.